facile-it/moka/README.md

 ### `serve() // Actual mock object instance`

-Regain the control returning the actual mock object unwrapped from the proxy.
+Regain the control returning the actual mock object (in the example below, PHPUnit's) unwrapped from the proxy.

 ```php
 $this->mock(BarInterface::class)->serve()